 What are Employees Obligated to Do?

-If you are found guilty of professional misconduct, that could mean many negative things for you, including:
+If you are found guilty of professional misconduct in Alberta, that could mean many negative things for you, including:

 - Loss of license to practice your profession (suspension or revocation)

 - Being forced to pay a fine or even for the cost of an investigation and hearing